shanearcaro/shanearcaro/README.md

 ### Welcome to my GitHub Page

-## I'm Shane Arcaro, a Sophomore at the New Jersey Institute of Technology
+## I'm Shane Arcaro a Sophomore at New Jersey Institute of Technology
 - 🕶 Imagine programming in a language that uses pointers
 - ☕ C++ is pretty cool
 - 🎓 Lexical analyzers are boring
+- 🖥️ Linux > Windows
 - :zap: Webmaster for the Entrepreneurship Society

 ### Connect with Me: